-The Student Center is home to Student Government Association, the Office of the Student Activities, meeting rooms, Spartan commuter Lounge, computer labs, Spartan Echo and Spartan Reflection Yearbook Office, Spartan Game Zone, Spartan Training Zone, The Transformation Center, Spartan Express Café and University Bookstore.
-Spartan Lanes are managed by the Student Center along with Intramural Sports teams and leagues.
+The Student Center is home to the Student Government Association, the Office of the Student Activities and Leadership, meeting rooms, Spartan commuter Lounge, computer labs, Spartan Echo and Spartan Reflection Yearbook Office, Spartan Game Zone, Spartan Training Zone, Spartan Express Café and University Bookstore.
+The Spartan Lanes are managed by the Student Center along with Intramural Sports teams and IM league teams.

-STUDENT ACTIVITIES
+STUDENT ACTIVITIES AND LEADERSHIP